-Center for Resources and Equipment for Assistive Technology in Education
+Center for Research and Equipment for Assistive Technology in Education

 The mission of CREATE is to promote accessibility and inclusion in education through innovative and effective interventions.
 CREATE is an Assistive Technology (AT) library and makerspace for individualizing and creating the next generation of AT interventions.